A guide to Phase LED animations

 4. Disconnected Remotes

-If you disconnect a Remote by linking another one to the same deck of the Phase Receiver, the current linked Remote’s LED strip will start flashing red and will turn white.
+If you disconnect a Remote by linking another one to the same deck, the current linked Remote’s LED strip will briefly flash red then turn white.
 This means the Remote has been disconnected.
 A white LED color on any Remote indicates that said Remote is not linked to a Phase Receiver.

-For proper calibration, the Remotes should be placed on a still and flat surface.
-The color on the LED strip will move up and down indicating the calibration is in process.
-This should last a few seconds (never more than 30 seconds) until the LED strip is filled up, which means the Remotes are ready to be used.
+For proper calibration of the internal sensors, the Remotes should be placed on a flat and still surface.
+The LED strip will move up and down as long as the calibration is ongoing.
+It will take a few seconds for the LED strip to be filled up.
+When the LEDs are solid, the Remotes can be used.

-Paying attention to the LED dots on the Phase Receiver while performing is important since they display the battery percentage left on the corresponding Remote.
+The LED dots below the docks of Phase Receiver reflects the battery percentage left on the corresponding Remote.
 The lower the battery, the fewer dots will be lit.

 7. Pause mode

-When pause mode is activated by pressing one of the setup buttons, both the LED strip on the Remote and the corresponding setup button will slightly flash.
+The pause mode is activated by pressing one of the setup buttons.
+When doing so, both the LED strip on the Remote and the corresponding setup button will flash.

 8. Low battery

-When the battery of one Remote gets low, the bottom of the LED strip will start flashing and the color will turn red.
+When the battery of a Remote gets low, the bottom of the LED strip will start flashing red.
 Additionally, two LED dots on the Phase Receiver will start flashing too.
 This is a sign that your Remotes need to be charged.
-After the Remotes have displayed the low battery animation, you will have approximately 20 minutes before they turn off.
-If you need to fully discharge your Remotes, leave them out of the powered Phase Receiver until the LED turns off.
-This process can take up to 24 hours, even if the LED is off.

 9. Updating your Remotes

-After you followed the updating process in Phase Manager, keep in mind that you need to take the Remotes out of the Phase Receiver and wait until the LEDs are completely still and filled.
-This animation might take a few seconds longer than others you may have seen while using the product.
-Please be patient and wait until it is finished before proceeding to use your Phase.
+After you followed the updating process in Phase Manager, take the Remotes out of the Phase Receiver to complete the firmware installation: and wait until the LEDs turn solid.
+This animation might take a few seconds longer than usual.

 10. HID mode with Serato DJ Pro